Skip to Main Content

 ScienceDirect:

-To be notified when a new issue of a relevant journal is released, follow these steps:
+To be notified when a new issue of a relevant journal is released you have some options.

 • Google the journal name and go to the journal homepage